-What are the different showings that law enforcement has to make for the different orders?
+What are the different legal standards that law enforcement must satisfy for the different types of orders?

-A wiretap order is the most difficult for law enforcement to obtain.
+A wiretap order is the most difficult type of order for law enforcement to obtain.
 Under the law, law enforcement may not obtain a wiretap order unless a judge finds that there is probable cause to believe that an individual is committing one of certain specified offenses and that particular communications concerning that offense will be obtained through the wiretap.
-A wiretap order is only issued for a specified time.
+A wiretap order is only issued for a specified period of time.